Flame Retardants in Car Seats & Mattresses: 2025 Update

 QWhat safer alternatives exist to chemical flame retardants?

-Effective alternatives include less flammable fabrics with tight weaves, self-extinguishing cigarettes, photoelectric smoke detectors, sprinklers, and fire safety education.
+Safer alternatives to chemical flame retardants include less flammable fabrics with tight weaves, self-extinguishing cigarettes, photoelectric smoke detectors, sprinklers, and fire safety education.
 Green chemistry and material innovations provide fire resistance without persistent toxins, as validated by updated standards like California's TB117-2013.[3][4][2]

 R